mp-se/gravitymon/docs/_sources/configuration.rst.txt

 .. tip::

-   The easiest way to enter configuration mode is to place the device on a flat surface and press the reset button on the esp.
-If the LED is solid on then it detected a double reset and has entered WIFI setup mode, in this case just press reset button again.
+   The easiest way to enter configuration mode is to place the device on a flat surface and press the reset button on the esp a 3 times, each attempt must be within 3 seconds.

+   If the LED is solid on then it detected a double reset and has entered WIFI setup mode, in this case just press reset twice again.

 Status